 Multimodal therapy: This type of therapy combines several types of treatments, such as chemotherapy and radiation.
 Using more than one type of treatment typically kills more mesothelioma cells than one treatment alone.

-Clinical trials: Recruiting clinical trials offer unique, experimental treatments when other options have been exhausted.
-Patients who have exhausted all of their treatment options can turn to clinical trials for more options.
+Clinical trials: Clinical trials offer unique, experimental treatments when other options have been exhausted.
+Patients who have exhausted all of their treatment options may be able to turn to clinical trials for more options.

 "When hope is in the equation, anything is possible."Dr. David Sugarbaker, Leading Mesothelioma Surgeon and Specialist

 Certain factors determine your prognosis — some of these you can control directly, while others require treatment from mesothelioma specialist.

 - Getting a second opinion

 - Living a healthy lifestyle—eating healthy and exercising